Julian Jerome: Reception

 Soap Central noted the irony in deVry's casting being announced on the ten-year anniversary of the actor's performance on All My Children as the evil rapist of Bianca Montgomery.
 The casting was approved by critics.
 "Just rename General Hospital, Sex and Port Charles!" said Jamey Giddens.
 Michael Fairman praised the scenes in which deVry was revealed to be Julian Jerome, along with his first meeting with his daughter, Sam.
 Laurie Bedigian also praised the storyline and described it as a "great play on history".
 Bedigian also praised the decision to cast deVry in the role.
 Soaps In Depth praised the reveal. deVry was ranked as the second-most enjoyable newcomer to GH in a Soap Opera Digest poll, with 44% of votes. deVry ranked at #10 on Daytime Confidential's list of the "10 Best Male Soap Opera Entertainers" for the year and praised the actor for portrayal of concerned father and grandfather, and a ruthless mob boss.

+In 2020, Candace Young from Soaps She Knows put Julian on her list of the hottest soap opera villains, saying that the character "is the son of mob boss, Victor Jerome, and lived up to his name with a list of crimes and unsavory acts a mile long.
+Julian is as sexy as they come, however, with those eyes, that voice…and that hot body.
+It’s always a good day in Port Charles when Julian has a shirtless, sexy scene."